K. Lakshminarayanan

 K. Lakshminarayanan is an Indian politician from All India NR Congress.
-He was elected from the Raj Bhavan in the Puducherry Legislative Assembly election in 2016 as a member of Indian National Congress.
+He was elected from the Raj Bhavan in the Puducherry Legislative Assembly election in 2021 as a member of All India N.R.
+Congress.

 He was suspended from the Congress party for his anti-party activities.
 Following that Namassivayam submitted his MLA resignation letter to the assembly speaker and quit the Congress party the day before Puducherry's trust vote in 2021.